-I am writing on behalf of my patient, [Insert patient name], to request [Payer name] cover the use of Prokera® to treat their Recurrent Corneal Erosion (RCE).
+I am writing on behalf of my patient, [Insert patient name], to request [Payor name] cover the use of Prokera[®] to treat their Recurrent Corneal Erosion (RCE).

 As you know, this patient has a long history of [dry eye, incomplete blinking, etc.-ADD PATIENT-SPECIFIC HISTORY that led to RCE].
-If allowed to progress, my patient's Recurrent Corneal Erosion is in danger of developing additional complications including perforated corneal ulcers.
-To prevent progression, I have determined that they require the application of a Prokera amniotic membrane.
-This patient has a severe case of Recurrent Corneal Erosion that studies show, can get clinically significant benefits from the Prokera application.
+If allowed to progress, my patient's RCE is in danger of developing additional complications including perforated corneal ulcers.
+To prevent progression, I have determined that they require the application of a Prokera Cryopreserved Amniotic membrane (CAM).
+This patient has a severe case of RCE that studies show, can get clinically significant benefits from the Prokera application.